jadebuckwalter/course-connect/README.md

-# course-connect
+# Student Course Connection
-A website for CRLS students to search for courses and connect with student mentors who have taken those courses.
+Student Course Connection is a website where CRLS students can search for courses and connect with student mentors who have taken those courses.